aws/aws-cdk-rfcs/text/66-self-managed-stack-sets.md

   * Risk of breaking current stacks flow
   * Under the hood, there will need to be some branching logic between types and changes to stacks collection since the current code is tightly tied to stack artifact types

-**Option 2:** Add Separate commands or flag to distinguish between stacks/stack sets

-* **Pros**:
-  * Isolates stack sets to its own flows -- less risk of breaking stacks flow
-* **Cons**:
-  * Odd user experience since the user will need to think about when to use commands for stack vs stack sets
-  * Some code duplication, since the stack set flow is nearly identical, with some differences in input parameters
-  * Commands will need to be ran twice if the CDK app contains both stacks/stack sets

 ### [1.2] CDK Stack/Stack Set Retrieval

-CLI commands retrieve stacks from the manifest.
+CLI commands retrieve stacks from the Cloud Assembly.
 The same logic is necessary for a new stack set artifact type, but they are typed for only for *CloudFormationStackArtifact* objects.

-**Option 1:** Convert retrieval functions to generics **(Preferred)**

-In this option, a new abstract class *CloudFormationArtifact* would be created which *CloudFormationStackArtifact (current)* and *CloudFormationStackSetArtifact (new)* will inherit.
-Then in the CloudAssembly convert to functions to generics based on the *CloudFormationArtifact* type.
+A new abstract class **CloudFormationArtifact** would be created which **CloudFormationStackArtifact (current)** and **CloudFormationStackSetArtifact (new)** will inherit.
+Then in the CloudAssembly convert to functions to generics based on the **CloudFormationArtifact** type.

 * **Pros**:
     * Less code duplication
     * Less risk of differences in retrieval if updates are made to CloudAssembly for stack/stack set retrieval
 * **Cons**:
     * Risk of breaking of how stacks work today

 * Example:
 ```ts
 private selectTopLevelStacks<T extends cxapi.CloudFormationArtifact>(stacks: T[],